Religion in New Zealand

 Religion in New Zealand is diverse.
 The country has no state religion and freedom of religion has been protected since the signing of the Treaty of Waitangi.

-While New Zealand was predominantly Christian from the time of European colonisation, the country has, over the last decade, become post-Christian.
+New Zealand was predominantly Christian from the mid 1800s, but since 2000 has become post-Christian.
 In the 2023 census 51.6 per cent of New Zealanders stated they had no religion and another 6.9 percent did not state a religion.
 In the 2023 census 32.3% of the population identified as Christian, making up just over 77.5% of religious people in New Zealand.
 Other major religions include Hinduism (2.9%), Islam (1.5%), Māori religion (1.3%), Buddhism (1.1%), and Sikhism (1.1%).

 Overview

-The religion of Māori people before European colonisation has been generally and somewhat dismissively categorised as having been polytheistic and animistic.
+The religion of Māori people before European colonisation has been described as polytheistic and animistic.
 Efforts of Christian missionaries and their churches resulted in most Māori converting to Christianity, though with the development of some significant, distinctly Māori churches or denominations such as the Te Nakahi and Pai Mārire 'movements,' and the Ringatū and Rātana churches.
 In the 1840s, it is probable that a larger proportion of Māori regularly attended church services than people did in the United Kingdom.

 With the vast majority of 19th-century European immigrants coming from the British Isles, three Christian denominations predominated post-colonial New Zealand: Anglicanism, Catholicism and Presbyterianism.
 The tendency for Scottish immigrants to settle in Otago and Southland saw Presbyterianism predominate in these regions while Anglicanism predominated elsewhere; the effect of this is still seen in religious affiliation statistics today (see the map below).

 Immigration since 1991 has led to slight yet steady growth in the number of adherents of south and south-east Asian religions such as Hinduism, Buddhism and Sikhism, particularly in Auckland.
 The number and proportion of people affiliating with non-Christian religions has increased to around nine per cent of the population.
 Hinduism is the second-most popular religion with 2.9 per cent of the population.
 Sikhism is the fastest-growing faith.
 While the number and proportion who identify as Christians has fallen in recent years, Sikhism (+31%), Islam (+22%) and Hinduism (+17%) were the fastest growing religions over the 2018-2023 period, fuelled by immigration to New Zealand from Asia.

 In addition, there are adherents of many new religious movements like Spiritualism, Theosophy, Druidry, New Age and the Goddess movement branches.